Snake worship: Ancient Greece

 Medusa and the other Gorgons were vicious female monsters with sharp fangs and hair of living, venomous snakes whose origins predate the written myths of Greece and who were the protectors of the most ancient ritual secrets.
 The Gorgons wore a belt of two intertwined serpents in the same configuration of the caduceus.
 The Gorgon was placed at the highest point and central of the relief on the Parthenon.

-Asclepius, the son of Apollo and Koronis, learned the secrets of keeping death at bay after observing one serpent bringing another (which Asclepius himself had fatally wounded) healing herbs.
+Asclepius, the son of Apollo and Coronis, learned the secrets of keeping death at bay after observing one serpent bringing another (which Asclepius himself had fatally wounded) healing herbs.
 To prevent the entire human race from becoming immortal under Asclepius's care, Zeus killed him with a bolt of lightning.
 Asclepius' death at the hands of Zeus illustrates man's inability to challenge the natural order that separates mortal men from the gods.
 In honor of Asclepius, snakes were often used in healing rituals.
 Non-venomous Aesculapian snakes were left to crawl on the floor in dormitories where the sick and injured slept.
 The author of the Bibliotheca claimed that Athena gave Asclepius a vial of blood from the Gorgons.
 Gorgon blood had magical properties: if taken from the left side of the Gorgon, it was a fatal poison; from the right side, the blood was capable of bringing the dead back to life.
 However Euripides wrote in his tragedy Ion that the Athenian queen Creusa had inherited this vial from her ancestor Erichthonios, who was a snake himself.
 In this version the blood of Medusa had the healing power while the lethal poison originated from Medusa's serpents.
 Zeus placed Asclepius in the sky as the constellation Ophiucus, "the Serpent-Bearer".
 The modern symbol of medicine is the rod of Asclepius, a snake twining around a staff, while the symbol of pharmacy is the bowl of Hygieia, a snake twining around a cup or bowl.
 Hygieia was a daughter of Asclepius.

 Olympias, the mother of Alexander the Great and a princess of the primitive land of Epirus, had the reputation of a snake-handler, and it was in serpent form that Zeus was said to have fathered Alexander upon her; tame snakes were still to be found at Macedonian Pella in the 2nd century AD (Lucian, Alexander the false prophet) and at Ostia a bas-relief shows paired coiled serpents flanking a dressed altar, symbols or embodiments of the Lares of the household, worthy of veneration (Veyne 1987 illus p 211).